Finding the best vane for you arrow set up can be an absolute chore there

 size with field points then with a 1.25″ 2 blade fixed head.
 Originally I

 did my testing indoors with a hooter shooter with the guys over at AZ archery club and I found out quickly that it was almost impossible to get a measurable difference mainly because we had the arrows, bow and hooter shooter so dialed in that with field points we were getting same hole accuracy at 40yards and we were splitting nocks with the broadhead.
-The more and more I went down this hole the more I figured out it all comes down to tune of your bow.
-And not perfect paper tune that your bow shop set you up, the bow needs to be super tuned to you and your shooting style, angles, grip, release etc. and you can shoot just about anything within reason pretty well.
+The more and more I went down this rabbit hole, the more I figured out it all comes down to tune of your bow.
+And I’m not talking a perfect paper tune that your bow shop set up for you, But a super tune to your shooting style.
+The bow needs to be super tuned to you and your shooting style, angles, grip, release etc. and you can shoot just about anything within reason pretty well.
+Consequently this was the first step in my broadhead testing.

-4 fletch vs 3 flecth: First I wanted to see if there was an advantage to using a 4 fletch set up verse a 3 fletch.
+arrow vane testing4 fletch vs 3 flecth: First I wanted to see if there was an advantage to using a 4 fletch set up verse a 3 fletch.
 These are the pros and cons of four fletch.
-Pros: 1)They stabilize the arrow faster almost 5 yards sooner.
-2) If you don’t index your arrows and need to nock tune you have another position to turn your nock to 3)They look badass and you can say you are part of the cool kids…. 😉 Cons:
+Pros: 1)They stabilize the arrow faster almost 3 yards sooner.
+2) If you don’t index your arrows and need to nock tune 4 fletch allows you to have another position to turn your nock to 3)They look badass and you can say you are part of the cool kids…. 😉